 What is the weather like in Austria in June?

-How busy are tourist attractions in Austria in June?
+Are tourist attractions open in Austria in June?

-What are some unique experiences to look for in Austria in June?
+What should I pack for Austria in June?